jequinhatavares/HERMES/ReadMe.md

 ## Routing Protocol Documentation
 ### Routing Table
+Each node maintains a routing table that includes all nodes in the network (including itself), the next hop IP address to reach each node, and the hop distance to that node.
+When a packet arrives at a node, it is forwarded to the next hop IP specified in the corresponding routing table entry.

+**Note**: All IPs in the routing tables are AP IPs

 ### Children Table
+Each node also maintains a table that maps the AP IP address of each of its child nodes to their corresponding STA IP address.
+This is necessary because when the next hop for message forwarding is one of the node’s children, the STA IP must be used.
+Since the child is connected as a station within the parent’s network, it receives messages through its STA interface.

 ### Messages
 ### Managing a Network
 #### Parent Node Selection Process
+When a new node joins the network, it selects its parent based on two main criteria.
+First, it chooses the parent with the lowest hop count to the root node.
+If multiple potential parents share the same hop count, the node then selects the one with the fewest children, promoting a more balanced and evenly distributed network structure.

 #### Root Node
+The root node is chosen manually by the user.

 #### Parent Node Failure Handling Procedure
 #### Child Node Disconnection Handling Procedure